ikorolev72/snmpcheck/README_new_worker.md

 When you click in browser at frontend url, cgi script  show the form using html-tempalate and  with ip, group, all_ipasolink (subgroup, inop, ucon, umng ) fields ( deppends of config.ini variable `iplistdb`) and any additional fields you need for selected snmp tools.
 When you press the button 'Send', script will check a parameters and if all ok and you confirm new task, then add new task into tasks table.
 Now you can see your new task in 'Tasks list' page with 'added' status.
-By crontab special tool ( tool/task_starter.pl) check new added tasks, prepare special JSON file with parameters and start worker.
+By crontab, special tool ( tool/task_starter.pl) check new added tasks, prepare special JSON file with parameters and start worker ( 'worker_with_threads.pl' script ).
 The status in 'Tasks list' changes from 'added' to 'started'.
-Worker get the parameters from JSON file, prepare IP list and begin runing by all IPs.
+Worker get the parameters from JSON file, prepare IP list and begin runing special 'worker_body.sh' script by all IPs.
+'worker_body.sh' script get the ip and extendend parameters of device, and then communicates with a network entity using SNMP GET/SET requests, and write result in to temporary result file.
+All additional logic also realised in 'worker_body.sh' script.
 Worker prepare special JSON file with status, percent of executed IPs and  descriptions.
 When you refresh 'Tasks list', the status of task will changed to 'running'.
-When worker finish process of IPs, then task status will change to 'finished' and open the link to report file.
+When worker finish process of IPs, then task status will change to 'finished', combine all temporary result files in to full report file and open the link to report file.
 Now you can download the report file.
 If worked failed or frosen by any reason then 'task updater' wait any new JSON files during 1 hour.
 After it change the status of the task to 'failed'.

 When worker running:
 any logs writing in ($$ - mean task id)